 This report has been prepared on behalf of Meriton Apartments Pty Ltd to present the results of an assessment of the traffic implications of a proposed residential development at 14-18 Boondah Road, Warriewood.
 A Development Application has recently been approved for the site, for a residential development comprising some 140 detached and semi-detached dwellings, with vehicular access to and from both Boondah Road and Macpherson Street.
-This development proposes similar access arrangements, with approximately 600 high density residential apartments in three to five storey buildings.
+This development proposes similar access arrangements, with 559 high density residential apartments in three and five storey buildings, and a childcare centre.